-ADA Grievance Policy Alcohol and Other Drugs Student-Athlete Policy Drug Free Schools Student Conduct Actions Related to Alcohol and Other Drugs Alcohol and Drua Policy For Residential Students Alcohol and Other Drug Good Samaritan and Medical Amnesty Anti-Hazing Policy Attendance Policies Communicable Disease Student Policy Communicable Disease Reporting Procedures Residential Specifics Institutional Policy Prohibiting Discrimination, Harassment, and Sexual Violence Campus Sexual Assault Victim's Bill of Rights Abuse and Molestation Policy Emergency Absence/Incident, Leave of Absence, Medical Leave of Absence and Withdrawal Policies Family Educational Rights and Privacy Act (FERPA) Flag Display Policy Health Services Lactation Policy Lithium-Ion Battery Powered Device Policy Medical or Safety Intervention Policy Publicity Policies Recording Class Sessions Residence Hall Policies Service/Emotional Support Animals Smoke Free Campus Policy Student Engagement
+Alcohol and Other Drugs Student-Athlete Policy Drug Free Schools Student Conduct Actions Related to Alcohol and Other Drugs Alcohol and Drug Policy For Residential Students Alcohol and Other Drug Good Samaritan and Medical Amnesty Anti-Hazing Policy Attendance Policies Communicable Disease Student Policy Communicable Disease Reporting Procedures Residential Specifics Institutional Policy Prohibiting Discrimination, Harassment, and Sexual Violence Campus Sexual Assault Victim's Bill of Rights Abuse and Molestation Policy Emergency Absence/Incident, Leave of Absence, Medical Leave of Absence and Withdrawal Policies Family Educational Rights and Privacy Act (FERPA) Flag Display Policy Health Services Lithium-Ion Battery Powered Device Policy Medical or Safety Intervention Policy Publicity Policies Recording Class Sessions Residence Hall Policies Service/Emotional Support Animals Smoke Free Campus Policy the alleged violation(s), Caldwell retains authority to investigate and adjudicate the allegations under the relevant policies and procedures defined within the Caldwell University Policy Manuals and C-Book.
+Note that behavior that does not violate these TItle IX definitions may still violate other portions of the Caldwell Discrimination and Harassment Policy.
+Caldwell will respect a complainant's wishes not to pursue a formal complaint except when, in light of the known circumstances, the Title IX Coordinator determines a Formal Complaint is necessary.
+Caldwell University will inform the complainant of this decision in writing, and the complainant need not participate in the process further but will receive all notices issued under this policy.